FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerCommand.md

 peer channel list --help
 ```

 These flags provide more information about a peer, and are designated *global* because they can be used at any command level.
-For example `--help` will provide help on the command or command option to which it is applied:
+For example `--help` can provide help on the `peer` command, `peer channel` command or the `peer channel fetch` command option.

 #### <a name=flags> </a> Flag details